negimox/react_learning/README.md

 - ## React Hooks

   A normal JS Utility Functions given by React but it has powerful functionality.
+  All react hooks start with "use".

   Few are:

-  - useState() - State Variable in react.
+  - useState() - State Variable in react, its basically a js function.

+    <b>Why is it important?
+Why not just use normal JS variables?</b>
-    Whenever a State Variable updates React re-renders the components.
+    Whenever a State Variable updates React re-renders the components, whereas if we used a normal JS variable react wouldn't know wheter the JS variable got updated or not.

+    <b>How does state variable value get changed even though its a const variable?</b>
+    Because it doesn't change the variables value it creates a new variable with the new value and re renders the page.

     ```
     //Here we are destructering array on fly.